Do you travel outside of South Wales for weddings?

 Can we print our photos?

-Of course!
+Absolutely!
 You receive the full printing and personal rights from me so you’re welcome to print away and share with family and friends.

 How would you describe your style?

 My photography style is stylish and natural with a creative documentary approach.
 The result is very natural photographs that capture all the little details and big emotions.
 While I love stealing you away for a couple of portraits, I love creative details and bridal preparations just as much.
 When I arrive in the morning my goal isn’t to capture one element, it’s to document all the small details and big moments that combined tell the story of your day.
+You can read what past clients have said about me here.

 What is the best light to photograph in?

 Light is a very important element in photography.
 For weddings, I always suggest getting ready in a bright, naturally lit room with little clutter.
 It’s also important to ensure your makeup artist sets up in front of a window with you facing out.
 Light changes vastly throughout the day and depending on the season, I suggest sneaking away after dinner nearer to sunset to get some nice warm photographs and to spend a bit of time alone together.
+I’ve written a blog post on planning your wedding day that you might enjoy!

 How long should we schedule for couple portraits?